sihooney/Catan/README.md

 game/Player
 board/Board

+Game rules and almanac: https://www.catan.com/sites/default/files/2021-06/catan_base_rules_2020_200707.pdf
-All features are implemented exactly as according to catan_rules_almanac.pdf unless otherwise specified
+All features are implemented exactly as according to the almanac unless otherwise specified
-Please read catan_rules_almanac.pdf for complete list of niche rules and procedures implemented
+Please read the almanac for complete list of niche rules and procedures implemented
 Notes about coordinate system: Tiles are specified by their top-most vertex coordinate when moving the robber
 Possible bugs because testing is difficult (probability based game states and time-consuming gameplay)
 As of right now, four-player is untested but no bugs or issues are forecasted